CyberGDanie/Network-Traffic-Analysis-with-Wireshark/README.md

 2. Selected Network interface to capture traffic.

-3. Captured Network traffic on eth0 by visiting websites to generate HTTP/HTTPS taffic.
+3. Captured Network traffic on enp0s3 by visiting websites to generate HTTP/HTTPS taffic.

-4. Analyze Network Traffic.
+4. Analyze Network Traffic by filtering with the following :

+5. TCP, Ip.Addr= 104.22.10.26

+6. Followed TCP/UDP streams by right clicking and chosing TCP or UDP to see the entire conversation.

+5.Inspected packet contents.